heysourin/NFT-Notes/README.md

 - Documents
 - Games

+## Use cases from virtual worlds
+- Virtual collectibles like unique kittens
+- collectible cards

+## Use cases of 'negative values'
+NFTs can also represent:
+- Loans
+- Burdens
+- Other responsibilities

 ## How NFTs are created?
 - File (Paint, art etc) + unique_id -----> NFT
 - If you want multiple copies: